yeetao13/MindHive-FullStack/README.md

     - Each outlet will have a 5KM radius catchment area drawn around it.

 4. Once `outlets.db` database created, no need to run `scraping_storing.py` again.
+5. With `check_db.py`, you can check what items are stored in the database (Make sure you have database before running `check_db.py`).

 ### Troubleshooting